actor interview series | Georgia Ross

 Do you have a job or side hustle to support your career and if so, what do you do?

 I am a part time Princess a long side my training at Drama School, much to my mum and dads amusement.
 So I get invited to children’s birthday parties as their favourite princess and play party games.

 I sang a cover of Amy Winehouse’s “Rehab” outside the Stage Door of the Bristol Hippodrome to Marti Pellow after his performance of Evita.

 Oops sorry – another one..
 I went to Alfie Boe on Broadway in Finding Neverland and met him after the show and embarrassingly I had a mix tape of me singing on a CD which I gave to him at the end of the show, where he wandered off down the street with it in his back pocket.
 And he tweeted me a month or so later saying he loved it

-Although we normally shoot in the studio, with Georgia, we also captured some outdoor images.
+Although we normally shoot in the studio, with Georgia, we also captured some actor headshots outdoors.
 Here is a behind the scenes at one of the many glamorous locations!!!

 If you would like to follow Georgia across Social Media, click one of the links below:

 If you are looking for headshot photography across the UK, call Helen on 07810004451 or email email@example.com We are always happy to answer any questions.